 - Agents on call

 - Hold time duration

 - Available agents

 This is a powerful way to maintain an overview of your phone system's active queues, providing valuable insights to pin-point areas of success or improvement.

 Automatic Call Distribution also allows for greater quality assurance by enabling call monitoring to help coach agents.
 Supervisors can monitor calls by listening in on a conversation between a caller and agent in real-time.

 Should the agent, or by request of the caller, find it necessary, the call can immediately be transferred without the caller needing to repeat their query.

-“Whisper” mode is similar to “Listen,” but only the agent being monitored will be able to hear the monitoring agent.
+While in “” mode, the monitoring agent is muted.
+“WhisperListen” mode is similar to “,” but only the agent being monitored will be able to hear the monitoring agent.
 Perfect for coaching agents over phone calls and providing training.